-AICc and AICc weights of six evolutionary models given our data (102 taxa, including the temnospondyl Sclerocephalus; six characters) and reference tree.
+Table 2.
+Support (AICc and AICc weights) for six evolutionary models given our reference tree (LH) and dataset 1 (see Table 1), which comprises six cranial characters (nasal, parietal, squamosal, maxilla, pterygoid, and exoccipital) scored in 107 taxa, including the temnospondyl Sclerocephalus.
 This was performed on the tree representing the LH (lepospondyl hypothesis), but doing this on other trees leads to similar results.
 Numbers presented with four significant digits; best values in boldface.
+“Distance” refers to keeping the original branch lengths (which represent evolutionary time), “equal” sets all branch lengths (internal and terminal) to 1, “free” infers them from the data.
 Abbreviations: k, number of estimable parameters; l, likelihood; wi, weight; ∆i, difference of AICc from that of the Pure-Phylogenetic / Equal model.